 City of La Crosse employees have a responsibility for fostering and maintaining a safe and secure workplace.
 All employees are expected to adhere to specific security and safety procedures as prescribed by their department.
 If workplace violence is perceived the employee is to remove self from the threat as soon as possible.
 All employees have a duty to report to their supervisor any threats they have witnessed or received which may have been committed by another employee or an external individual such as a customer, vendor, or citizen.
-This is regardless of the relationship between the individual who initiated the threat or threatening behavior.
+This is regardless of the relationship between the individual who initiated the threat or threatening behavior and the person(s) who were threatened or were the focus of the threatening behavior.
 Even without an actual threat, employees should also report any behavior that they have witnessed which they regard as threatening or violent, when that behavior occurs on the job during working hours, on City owned property or at a location where an employee is conducting official City business.